-For this reason the Jews were seeking all the more to kill him, because he was not only breaking the Sabbath, but was also calling God his own Father, thereby making himself equal to God”.
+For this reason, the Jews were seeking all the more to kill him, because he was not only breaking the sabbath, but was also calling God his own Father, thereby making himself equal to God.
 (John 5:18)

-After his death and resurrection Jesus said that he was now the ultimate power in the universe.
-“And Jesus came and said to them, ‘All authority in heaven and on earth has been given to me’”.(Matthew 28:18)
+In addition to all these claims, after his death and resurrection Jesus said that he was now the ultimate power in the universe.
+“And Jesus came and said to them, ‘All authority in heaven and on earth has been given to me.’”
+(Matthew 28:18)